-If you are a person of interest during a criminal investigation, a police officer may call you or show up on your doorstep and ask you to come to the police station to answer some questions.
-You should not go to the station and meet with an officer until you have spoken with a criminal investigation attorney.
+If you are a person of interest during a criminal investigation, a police officer may call or show up on your doorstep and ask you to come to the police station to answer questions.
+You should not go or answer questions until you’ve spoken with a Houston criminal defense attorney.

-What if the Police Arrest You After You Say No?
+Can the Police Arrest You After You Say No?

 An Officer Can Not Compel You to Answer Questions

-Have You Been Contacted by the Police?
+Contacted by the Police?
+Call Ned Barnett